formlio/forml/docs/dsl.rst

 There is also a bunch of functions available to be used within the query expressions:

-.. automodule:: forml.io.dsl.function
+xx.. automodule:: forml.io.dsl.function
-   :imported-members:
+xx   :imported-members:
-   :members:
+xx   :members: